Jess20A/azure-network-protocols/README.md

 <img width="369" alt="image" src="https://github.com/Jess20A/azure-network-protocols/assets/142112890/ff5805e4-2dd1-4a77-bae4-908f418f321d">

-To observe the network traffic two virtual machines will need to be created, one running windows 10 and the other running linux.
+To observe the network traffic two virtual machines will need to be created, one running windows 10 (VM1) and the other running linux (VM2).